M. P. Alladin

 Mahmoud Pharouk Alladin (1919–1980) was a Trinidad and Tobago artist, poet, writer, teacher and public servant.
 Alladin played a major role in the expansion of art education and was an important influence on a wide range of Trinidad and Tobago artists.
 He helped develop a local artistic identity, and helped legitimise rural Indo-Trinidadian life as a subject for local artists.

 Early life and education

 Alladin was born in Tacarigua, Trinidad and Tobago, to an Indo-Trinidadian Muslim family.
 He was educated at the Tacarigua Canadian Indian Mission School and the Government Training School in Port of Spain.
-Upon graduation he received a British Council scholarship to study in Britain.
-Alladin graduated from the Birmingham College of Arts and Crafts and later received an M.A. from Columbia University.
+Upon graduation, he received a British Council scholarship to study in Britain.
+Alladin graduated from the Birmingham College of Arts and Crafts and later received an M.A. degree from Columbia University.

 Career

 Alladin worked as an assistant teacher at Tacarigua Canadian Indian Mission School from 1938 to 1946 and as principal of Arima Boy's Government School from 1946 to 1947.
 Upon his return from Britain in 1949, Alladin taught as a lecturer in art at the Government Teachers' College.
 Alladin played a role in the introduction of art into the primary school curriculum and into community centres; he taught art to primary school teachers and established workshops for children in centres around the country.
 Alladin established the Art Teacher's Association and created an annual exhibition for their work.

 Alladin was later appointed Arts Officer in the Ministry of Education and Culture and, from 1965 to 1979, served as Director of Culture.
 In 1966 Alladin was appointed by Prime Minister Eric Williams to chair a committee to look into the problems of the steelband movement.